matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **4. How does Cloud Pub/Sub enable you to build scalable and reliable applications?**

-- Cloud Pub/Sub enables you to scalably and reliably ingest large volumes of data.
+- Cloud Pub/Sub enables you to scalable and reliably ingest large volumes of data.
 - By using Cloud Pub/Sub, you can avoid brittle point-to-point connections between applications.

 **5. Review the following diagram.
 Which of the following statements is accurate?**

 - Multiple instances of the Orders service are publishing unique orders.
 - The Orders service publishes orders to the Orders topic.
 - Subscribers can process orders at a reasonable pace because the Orders topic acts as a buffer to hold data that is coming in rapidly.

 **6. Review the following diagram.
 Which of the following statements is accurate?**

 - Each subscriber processes every order in the Orders topic.
 - The architecture solves the problem of point-to-point connections between applications.

-### Summary
+### Summary.

 - In general avoid point-to-point communications between applications:
     - Such integrations can make your system brittle and difficult to manage.